Vjworld/RuvabIT_site/replit.md

 # Ruvab IT - Advanced Technology Solutions Website

 ## Overview
-This project is a full-stack web application for Ruvab IT, showcasing their AI-powered products (Trend Solver and LangScribe) and services.
-The website is designed to be modern, responsive, and optimized for SEO and monetization.
-It aims to present Ruvab IT's capabilities in AI implementation, business intelligence, and automation, targeting lead generation and market expansion.
-This is the Ruvab IT business website with technology news integration, including comprehensive news fetching, partner referral systems, business service pages, and comprehensive security implementation.
+This project is a full-stack web application for Ruvab IT, showcasing their AI-powered products (Trend Solver and LangScribe) and promoting collaboration opportunities with innovative founders.
+The website has been transformed to focus on partnerships and collaboration in five key technology domains: AI Implementation, Process Automation, Business Intelligence, Cloud Solutions, and Cybersecurity.
+The site targets founders building innovative solutions, offering consultation, promotional support, and partnership opportunities to accelerate growth and innovation.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

+## Recent Changes (August 30, 2025)
+- **Partnership Transformation**: Completely transformed the services section from direct service provision to partnership and collaboration focus
+- **Target Audience Shift**: Now targeting founders building innovative solutions in AI, automation, BI, cloud, and cybersecurity domains
+- **Content Updates**: Updated hero section, services descriptions, and meta tags to reflect partnership opportunities
+- **Five Core Domains**: Established focus on AI Implementation, Process Automation, Business Intelligence, Cloud Solutions, and Cybersecurity partnerships
+- **Call-to-Action Enhancement**: Added comprehensive partnership call-to-action sections with solution submission and consultation scheduling
+- **Analytics Standardization**: Completed Google Analytics standardization to G-487BHE09VJ across all pages and configurations

 ## System Architecture